turntabl/intellij-apm-plugin/README.md

 ### Events
 The JFR daemon is an exporter for JFR events which allows you to harness the power of the New Relic One platform for visualizing your JVM's behavior.

-And it includes the following events:
+-And it includes the following events:
       - JVM Information
       - JFR Compilation
       - JFR Method Sample